zpainter/iassist/content/conferences/_index.md

 **[Conference Archive](/conferences/archive)** captures the rich history of IASSIST annual conferences.
 Conference data begins from 1974 and programs and presentations are available from late 1990's.

-Check "Presentations from the Previous Conference" section in the right hand menu for additional details about the recent conferences.
+Check "Presentations from the Previous Conference" section in the right hand menu for conference website and additional details about the recent conferences.

-#### Recent Africa Workshops
+#### Past Africa Workshops

 3rd IASSIST Africa Regional Workshop in Pretoria, South Africa, October 18-20, 2023.